geodynamics/aspect/cookbooks/gplates/doc/gplates.md

 With loaded plate polygon and rotation information the conversion from GPlates data to -readable velocity files is rather straightforward.
-First the user needs to generate (or import) so-called &ldquo;velocity domain points,&rdquo;
-which are discrete sets of points at which GPlates will evaluate velocity information.
-This is done using the &ldquo;Features $\rightarrow$ Generate Velocity Domain Points $\rightarrow$ Latitude Longitude&rdquo; menu option.
+First the user needs to generate (or import) so-called "velocity domain points," which are discrete sets of points at which GPlates will evaluate velocity information.
+This is done using the "Features $\rightarrow$ Generate Velocity Domain Points $\rightarrow$ Latitude Longitude" menu option.
 Because is using an adaptive mesh it is not possible for GPlates to generate velocity information at the precise surface node positions like for CitcomS or Terra (the other currently available interfaces).
 Instead GPlates will output